 If you live in an area with above average traffic, your auto insurance rate could be higher than if you lived in an area with less traffic congestion.

 Drivers between the ages of 25 and 65 tend to have fewer accidents than those who are younger or older.
 In addition, studies show that certain individuals have fewer accidents.

 Studies show a connection between credit characteristics and insurance claims, so many insurance companies use "Credit-Based Insurance Scores" to help determine rates (not applicable where prohibited by law).

-Some insurance – like Liability Coverage – is required by law in most states.
+Some insurance is required by law in most states.
 The rest is up to you.
 Your insurance choices and coverage amounts have a major impact on how much you'll pay.
 That’s not all.
 Your annual mileage, changes in your driving record, marital status, your age, and/or moving to a different neighborhood can cause you to pay more for car insurance.